 In Cincinnati, Ohio there are two approaches to treat carpal tunnel syndrome.
 These may include:

 Your medical insurance might help cover your carpal tunnel syndrome treatment.

-Knuckle cracking hasn’t yet been proven to be either beneficial or harmful, hence it is less likely to cause any harm.
+It has not been proven to be either beneficial or harmful.
+Because of this, knuckle cracking is not likely to cause any harm.